otacoo/comfyui-otacoo/README.md

 # ComfyUI-Otacoo

 ComfyUI custom nodes for loading checkpoints and LoRAs with **model image previews** in the selector.
-When you open the model dropdown (classic UI), you get a grid of thumbnails instead of a plain list.

 ## Nodes